jhrcook/100DaysOfSwift2/README.md

 **Day 7 - March 30, 2020:**
 I finished the CoreDate tutorial from Hacking with Swift and am planning to do a prototype app to further practice using CoreData.

+**Day 8 - March 31, 2020:**
+I began work on my CoreData demo app.
+It is at the repository jhrcook/CoreDataDemo2.
+I am walkign through Apple's guides and haven't gotten lost (yet).